careerbuilder/DataScienceAPIDocumentation/JobParseAndNormalize.md

 * **document** (Required) -- A .doc, .docx, .pdf, .rtf, .txt, .odt, .wps, and .pages documents given in a BASE64 encoded string.
 Please note that the .pages format is not accepted by Textkernel; you will need to specify another parser.

-* **desired_enrichments** (Required) -- A comma-separated list of the desired normalization calls to perform on the results of the resume parsing operation.
+* **desired_enrichments** (Required) -- A comma-separated list of the desired normalization calls to perform on the results of the job parsing operation.
 The list of possible values is as follows (case-insensitive): **company_norm, geocoding, job_level, job_title_carotene, job_title_onet, school_norm, skills**.
 For example, a request with a desired_enrichments value equal to **job_level,skills,job_title_onet,company_norm** would receive job level classifications, skills extractions, ONet job title classifications, and company normalizations.
 The API does not currently allow callers to request only certain versions of a classification service.
   The value **"none"** may be supplied to return none of the optional enrichments.
 At present, a request that does not include this parameter will receive all classifications; this is temporary behavior for the sake of backwards compatibility.
 Once all customers have started using the desired_enrichments parameter, its usage will become required, and requests excluding it will result in a 400 Bad Request response code.